ColinJ148/JPProject/README.md

 # JPProject
-JPProject Alpha is the beginning of a template created in Java for creating and recording all future production line items.
-The goal is to create a flexivle structure that would then be easily modifiable to handle different products.
-Products are currently stored within a ArrayList and all the information about the product is then printed.
+JPProject Release Candidate is a program that allows users to track both employees and products to their multimedia company.
+Every product as well as employee information are saved within a txt file which is than able to be read from the program itself.
+The program will allow users to add new products and employees.

 <h2>